Elizabeth Mondragon, Psy.D.

 Licensed Psychologist – CA PSY 21471

-Identifying as a first-generation college student/first generation in the USA and proud Latina, Dr. Mondragon has a particular passion for the UCR campus community and supporting students to feel empowered through their educational experience and beyond.
+Identifying as a first-generation college student, first generation USA citizen, and proud Latina, Dr. Mondragon has a particular passion for the unique and highly diverse UCR campus community and supporting students to feel empowered through their educational experience and beyond.

 Loretta Mead, Psy.D